Which city is cheaper, Venice or Hong Kong?

 Venice is a great city for couples, as it has plenty to offer.
 With its many truly unique romantic experiences, this city makes for a truly memorable honeymoon or romantic getaway.
 Ride a gondola, get lost in the city, and enjoy pasta and music around town to make the experience unlike any other.

-Plenty of backpackers visit Hong Kong.
+Hong Kong is a good city to visit for backpackers.
 The city is more expensive than many places, but cheap eateries and free activities are abundant.
 Many backpackers stay in the Tsim Sha Shui area of Kowloon.
 This is where you'll find the frequently talked about Chungking Mansions.
 Times are changing though, and you'll find more hostels on Hong Kong Island these days as well.

-Visitors will find public transit in both Hong Kong and Venice.
+Visitors will find terrific public transit in both Hong Kong and Venice.

 Visitors in Hong Kong can get around quickly with the extensive public transit system.
 Land transportation includes the MTR (Mass Transit Railway), buses, minibuses, and tramways.
 There are also ferries that connect the different parts of the city.